 We started off life in November 2017 as an independent inquiry hosted by the RSA and funded by the Esmée Fairbairn Foundation.
-In our first phase of work we generated ideas and recommendations which we published in Our Future in the Land - a piece of work that involved a nation-wide bike tour which gave us a unique insight into the thoughts and concerns of people potentially most impacted by our recommendations.
+Led by a group of influential Commissioners, we commissioned research and sought practical solutions to tackle climate, health and nature crises.
+This included a nation-wide bike tour which gave us a unique insight into the thoughts and concerns of people potentially most impacted by our recommendations.
 These recommendations formed the basis of a landmark report, Our Future in the Land, which was widely supported by ministers and welcomed on both sides of the aisle.